 I set out making slow cooker jalapeno pot roast for po boy sandwiches and that’s it.
 As soon as I came across the recipe I knew that that’s what I was going to do.
 And the sandwiches came out absolutely perfect.
 I could’ve served the pot roast over mashed potatoes or made an open-faced sandwich or even better, used it in tacos, but I wanted a sandwich with some cool toppings like tomato and onion and lettuce to contrast the spicy beef.
 Perfect!

 Slow Cooker Jalapeno Pot Roast

-- 1 4 ounce can fire-roasted jalapeno peppers, not drained
+- 1 4 ounce fire-roasted jalapeno peppers not drained

 - 1 large yellow onion sliced thin

 - 1 teaspoon kosher salt

 - 2 tablespoons apple cider vinegar

 - Combine remaining ingredients in a large bowl and pour over the meat.

 - Cover and cook on low 8-10 hours.